Hrushi20/Flow-network/README.md

 ## Game Rules
 * Guess a number between 0-3 inclusive.
 * Any number below 0 and greater than 3 throws an error.
-* The guess field takes number data type as input (not string).
+* The guess field takes integer data type as input (not string/float/bool).
 * Keep calling the API until you win the Lottery.

 Results: